DAVIDCORNEY/ncnews/README.md

 ```
 git clone https://github.com/DAVIDCORNEY/ncnews.git
 ```
-Make a file knexfile.js and copy the following code into it
+Make a file knexfile.js in the root of the NC News folder (at the same level as the app.js and listen.js files) and copy the following code into it.
+This file name has been added to the .gitignore file.
 ```
 const ENV = process.env.NODE_ENV || "development";
 const { DB_URL } = process.env;